SpaceXe-tech/yt-api/docs/README.md

 ### Step 3: Configure Environment Variables

-Create a copy of the [configs/*](../configs/) file and rename it to `.env`.
+Copy [configs/env/*](../configs/env/) file to the root directory of the project and rename it to `.env`.
 Edit the `.env` file to set up your environment variables according to your needs.

 > [!WARNING]
 > Some of the settings in the `.env` file are very sensitive to the app.
 A slight change can have a significant impact on the apps's functionality.
 Ensure you're in good knowledge of the changes you will be making.